dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 particular message or language.
 - entropy in information theory is derived from the amount of possible variations in an encoded message.
+  - so in the context of physics and especially biology,
+    - informational entropy plays a role in determining the types and rates of interactions that could occur between particles
+    - as if the intersection of two particles is a kind of informational exchange
+  - ... i think. i haven't really thought this out. it seems like a parallel could be identified here...

 In the grand scheme of things, cosmic entropy is its own anti-thesis.
 Or ... we should hope that it is.
-Entropy is EVIL!!
-Our ability to counter it and our capacity to dominate it determines our cosmic fate.
-We have to do so ethically of course, but observing the universe's state, it appears there's not much out there capable of doing so on a grand scale.
+Entropy is EVIL!! lulz

+Our ability to counter entropy and our capacity to dominate it determines our cosmic fate.
+We have to do so ethically of course, but observing the universe's state, it appears there's not much out there doing so on a grand scale.
 Such
 [Type II/III](https://en.wikipedia.org/wiki/Kardashev_scale)
 Civilizations would show up as abberations violating natural entropy in cosmology.
 Intelligent life *could* account for *some* of Dark Matter's variation, but I just don't know enough about astrology & cosmology.
+That's right, intelligent life should show up as statistical error in our models of the universe.

 Our ability to increase the computational capacity of the universe determines our ability to augment our window of consciousness into the universe.
 More computational power translates into the power to solve bigger problems.
 More importantly, it translates into the ability to virtualize larger and larger worlds, if for some reason other worlds are not accessible in another means.
-This digs into some ideas I hesitate to write about quite yet, but they extend what is discussed in
+This extends from what I've written in
 [I'm Not Religious, I'm Spiritual (Part One)](/posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.html) and
 [Nature of God](http://localhost:4000/posts/2016-05-31-the-nature-of-god.html).

 Entropy determines the fate of the universe.
 If there's a Big Crunch, we can deal with that a lot easier than a Big Freeze.
 There must certainly be one or the other, I think.
+With increasing vastness of space, it will require more energy to reorganize it for computation.
+That's depressing.
+Depending on the inherent computational potential of matter, we can create powerful computers with the matter/energy available to us.
+But if we're surrounded by a cosmic desert, we can't build massive computers.
+And that limits our ability to expand into virtual universes that descend from ours.

+Basically, the complexity of a universe that can be reasonably simulated by intelligent life depends on this computational density and our ability to assemble pieces of such a massive computer.

+###

+> Side trek: what if stars *are* such a massive network of computers,
+> because of the possible interconnectedness of all matter?
+In other
+> words, there could be a quantum virus harnessing entanglement that
+> impregnates stars with a self-replicating form of quantum
+> information, eventually transforming that star into a node in a
+> universal network.
+It's like a cosmic game of tag with stars.
+You
+> just have to physically get to each one first.

+### Quantum Broadband

+#### WTF, Comcast!!
+Where you at?

+> Or, what if matter really forms this quantum channel of
+> communication and the reason SETI hasn't picked up alien signals is
+> because their all talking on another channel.
+That's my personal
+> answer to Fermi's paradox.
+That or

 # The Connectedness of All Things